keu/docs/software/export-task-logs.md

 - Using a Fluentd Daemonset pod on each Kubernetes node in your cluster.
 - Using container sidecars for Deployment components.

-## Export Task Logs Using a Fluentd DaemonSet
+## Export task logs Using a Fluentd DaemonSet

-By default, Astronomer Software uses a Fluentd Daemonset to aggregate task logs.
+By default, Astronomer Software uses a Fluentd DaemonSet to aggregate task logs.
 The is the workflow for the default implementation:

 - Deployments write task logs to stdout.
 - Kubernetes takes the output from stdout and writes it to the Deployment’s node.